10 Items to Pack for a Road Trip with Your Dog: Essentials for a Pawsome Adventure

 3) Dog Seat Cover

-Ever tried to clean dog fur off car seats?
-It’s like a never-ending battle!
-A dog seat cover is a lifesaver for keeping our car clean.
+Ever tried cleaning dog fur out of your car’s seats?
+It’s a losing battle.
+A dog seat cover makes a HUGE difference.

 Car Hammock for Dogs Waterproof - Dog Car Seat Cover for Backseat with Mesh Window Multiple Pockets for Car/SUV Nonslip Rubber Back Washable